 E-learning increases knowledge retention rates by up to 60% The Research Institute of America has stated that e-learning increases knowledge retention rates by up to 60%, while face-to-face learning retention rates are low, on average from 8% to 10%.

 The same study indicates that participants of an e-learning course learn five times more without increasing the time spent in training.
 More than 41% of the Fortune 500 corporations (the 500 largest US companies with capital open to any investor according to their sales volume) are using some technological tool to offer e-learning training to their workers.
 According to data from elearningindustry.com portal, they estimate that e-Learning will grow around 24% in the Spanish-speaking markets of Spain and Latin America during 2017.
 A large part of the companies surveyed by Ambien Insight, says that knowledge translates into higher revenues: 42% of companies say that online learning has led to increased income.

-Contribution to standards or policy developments

-No contributions.

 Contribution to standards or policy developments of the EmoSpaces platform